OpenNebula/docs/source/operation/network_management/vrouter.rst

 The floating IP assignment is managed in a similar way to normal VM IPs.
 If you open the information of the Virtual Network, it will contain a lease assigned to the Virtual Router (not a VM).
 Besides the floating IP, each VM will get their own individual IP.

-.. todo:: sunstone screenshot, VM NICs table

 Other Virtual Machines in the network will use the floating IP to contact the Virtual Router VMs.
 At any given time, only one VM is using that floating IP address.
 If the active VM crashes, the other VMs will coordinate to assign the floating IP to a new Virtual Router VM.

 Customization
 ================================================================================

-.. todo:: customization options, how to create new VR Templates.

 You can provide two optional parameters in the context to configure the keepalived service started in the Virtual Router VM: